AI-Hypercomputer/ml-goodput-measurement/README.md

  from the training application, either on a CPU instance or on the users' development machine.

+ Under the hood, the `GoodputCalculator` uses a `GoodputCache` which is an internal component that locally caches pre-computations and useful logs such that repeated computations can be made inexpensive.

- The `GoodputMonitor` exposes APIs to query and upload goodput data to Tensorboard asynchronously.
+ The `GoodputMonitor` exposes APIs to query and upload goodput and step time deviation data to Tensorboard asynchronously.
 It does this by instantiating a `GoodputCaluclator` under the hood.

 ## Installation

- To install the ML Goodput Measurement package, run the following command on the VM:
+ To install the ML Goodput Measurement package, run the following command on the VM or machine you want to query or monitor your workload from:

  ```bash
  pip install ml-goodput-measurement